-Refer to Appendix F for deadlines regarding submission of the document to dissertation readers and scheduling of the defense.
+Refer to Appendix E for deadlines regarding submission of the document to dissertation readers and scheduling of the defense.
 The advisor must approve the submitted copy of the dissertation and notify the Academic Program Coordinator the document is ready for the oral defense.
-The presentation should be between 20-30 minutes, with the remainder of the hour left for questions.
-The oral defense of the dissertation does not take the place of the Final Oral Exam, which must occur after the dissertation defense.
+The presentation should be 30 minutes, with the remainder of the hour left for questions.